-In Singapore, freelancing communities fall completely outside the ambit of the Employment Act (EA), and cannot avail any employment protections set out therein.
+In Singapore, freelancing communities fall entirely outside the ambit of the Employment Act (EA) and cannot avail of any employment protections set out therein.
 For a contractual employee, any benefits enjoyed are visible in their relevant contract for the services.

-Singapore’s tech ecosystem has rapidly accelerated in the past 5 years.
-Be it tech giants like Google, Facebook or ambitious tech startups like GoJek and Grab, most organisations have set up their engineering operations and are soaring high with Singaporean tech talent.
+Singapore's tech ecosystem has rapidly accelerated in the past five years.
+Be it tech giants like Google, Facebook or ambitious tech startups like GoJek and Grab, most organizations have set up their engineering operations.
+They are soaring high with Singaporean tech talent.

-Technology talent in Singapore is known for its engineering abilities at world ranked institutes.
-These include National University Singapore, Nanyang Technological University & Singapore University of Technology and Design.
-The top technology roles in Singapore include DevOps, Data Science and Mobile Developers.
+Technology talent in Singapore is known for its engineering abilities at world-ranked institutes.
+These institutes include the National University Singapore, Nanyang Technological University, and the Singapore University of Technology and Design.
+The top technology roles in Singapore include DevOps, Data Science, and Mobile Developers.

 The minimum median hourly wage for a full-time & contract technology professional in Singapore is S$48-60 ($35-45) and for a freelancer is S$60-70 ($45-50).
-These hourly rates can vary depending on the years of experience and technology profile the employee is invested in.
+These hourly rates can vary depending on the employee’s years of experience and the technology profile of the employee.

-In general, a work week in Singapore for a full-time technology employee has 40-50 hours (including 30 minutes of lunch break) made with 5 days/week and less than 35 hours/week for contract employees.
-Since a freelancer is not committed to your organisation, no such clause is applicable to them.
+In general, a workweek in Singapore for a full-time technology employee has 40-50 hours (including 30 minutes of lunch break) made with five days/week and less than 35 hours/week for contract employees.
+Since a freelancer is not committed to your organization, no such clause applies to them.

 There is no provision of overtime payments to full-time & contract technology employees for time exceeded beyond the defined working hours.

 Employers must provide 11 days of public holidays each year to all full-time employees.
-In practice, all employees can take 14 days off after serving the organisation for a minimum of 3 months.
-In case of contract employees, leaves are usually prorated.
+In practice, all employees can take 14 days off after serving the organization for a minimum of 3 months.
+In the case of contract employees, leaves are usually prorated.

 Employers are liable to provide a min of 14 days of sick leave annually to each full-time employee.
-Where hospitalisation is necessary, your 14 sick leave days can extend up to 60 days by providing a medical certificate to the organisation.
+Where hospitalization is necessary, your 14 sick leave days can extend up to 60 days by providing a medical certificate to the organization.

-It is mandatory for employers to provide paid maternity leave to all their full time employees.
+Employers must provide paid maternity leave to all their full-time employees.

 For contractors, leaves either extend till the time contract ends or depends on pre-defined terms.

-NOTE: Some generous tech giants are going an extra mile to assist employees during their significant life event by providing 100% paid maternity leave of up to 26 weeks.
+Note: Some generous tech giants are going the extra mile to assist employees during their significant life events by providing 100% paid maternity leave of up to 26 weeks.

-Full-time & contractual male employees with newborns or who are adopting a child under one year of age are eligible for 10-15 days of paid paternity leave.
+Full-time & contractual male employees with newborns or adopting a child under one year of age are eligible for 10-15 days of paid paternity leave.

-Employers in Singapore provide the provision of shared parental leave to full-time employees with less than 12 months old children.
+Employers in Singapore provide shared parental leave to full-time employees with less than 12 months old children.
 Working fathers can share up to 4 weeks of their spouses 16 weeks statutory maternity leave, subject to the agreement.
-In case of a contract employee, the applicability of this clause will follow the contract between the two parties.
+In the case of a contract employee, the applicability of this clause will follow the contract between the two parties.

 Some employers offer additional 2-3 days of paid compassionate leave to their full-time and contractual employees.

 Now employers have started offering 6-12 months sabbatical to full-time senior employees.
 They are usually unpaid or given a defined percentage of their current salary.
-Final terms are purely based on the employment agreement.
+The final terms are purely based on the employment agreement.

 Employers usually keep a 3-6 months probationary period during which they can terminate the employment by giving a notice or paying salary as mentioned in the agreement.

-NOTE: Generally, employers are not liable to provide the above mentioned leaves to freelancers since there exists no employee-employer relationship.
+Note: Generally, employers cannot provide the leaves mentioned above to freelancers since there is no employee-employer relationship.

 Payroll for full-time and contract employees is run at least once per month.
 Payment is made in the first week of the following month.
-For freelancers, payments are either processed on a half-and-half basis or post completion of the project.
+For freelancers, their fees are either processed on a half-and-half basis or post-completion of the project.

 Employers must generate a soft or hard copy of the monthly payslip for each full-time & contract employee.
 These are in a fixed format containing the entire salary breakup and deductions made in that month.
 For freelancers, invoices are generated by them for which payments are made.
-In the case of freelancers, they generate invoices and organisations make payments for the same.
+In the case of freelancers, they create invoices, and organizations make payments for the same.

-NOTE: Singapore tax year for most businesses runs from 1st January to 31st December.
+Note: most businesses run from 1st January to 31st December.

 Employers registered with Auto-Inclusion Scheme for Employment Income will submit the information about employee earnings electronically.
-This is later used in personal income tax assessmentsEmployers who are not under the AIS for Employment Income need to complete & provide the above mentioned forms digitally or manually and then hand them to employees by March 1 of the following year who will further fill the ITR by themselves.
+This information is later used in personal income tax assessmentsEmployers who are not under the AIS for Employment Income need to complete & provide the forms mentioned above digitally or manually and then hand them to employees by 1st March following year will further fill the ITR by themselves.

-NOTE: The income tax return is due 15th April the following year.
+Note: The income tax return is due on 15th April the following year.

-Retirement age in Singapore is 62 years for full-time employees (Retirement and Re-employment Act).
-Recent changes in law dictate employers to offer re-employment to eligible employees up to the age of 67.
+The retirement age in Singapore is 62 years for full-time employees (Retirement and Re-employment Act).
+Recent changes in the law dictate employers to offer re-employment to eligible employees up to 67.
 By 2030, the retirement and re-employment ages are likely to increase to 65 and 70, respectively.

 Employers have to provide medical insurance to employees called Medishield.
 It's a basic tier of insurance protection for which premium gets deducted from Medisave accounts.

-NOTE: Many tech giants go an extra mile & also provide medical cover for dependents or even provide personal, accidental, vision and dental coverages as well.
+Note: Many tech giants go the extra mile & also provide medical cover for dependents or even provide personal, accidental, vision, and dental coverages as well.

-Generally employers provide each employee with a month’s salary as a bonus, also called the 13th month payment.
-Details of bonus are generally stated in employment contracts and amount of bonus generally depends on performance of both company and individuals.
-During good profit quarters, employees can even earn 2x/3x of their salary as bonus.
+Generally, employers provide each employee with a month’s salary as a bonus, also called the 13th-month payment.
+Details of compensation are usually stated in employment contracts, and the amount of bonus generally depends on the performance of both company and individuals.
+During good profit quarters, employees can even earn 2x/3x of their salary as a bonus.

-An employment contract can terminate with/without notice, or on grounds of misconduct.
-Usually, employment contracts terminate with a written notice unless either employee or employer breaches any terms of the contract, absence without notice, etc. Notice can waive off by mutual consent.
+An employment contract can terminate with/without notice or on the grounds of misconduct.
+Usually, employment contracts terminate with a written notice unless either employee or employer breaches any terms of the agreement, absence without notice, etc. Notification can waive off by mutual consent.

 This section would answer all your questions on how to register a business in Singapore.
 Business opportunities in Singapore are plenty.
 Permanent Residents, holders of Employment Pass, EntrePass, Dependant's Pass can register a company and become its shareholders.

 However, Employment and Dependent Pass holders cannot become local or resident directors by themselves.
-In such cases, a nominee director or a local director (a Singaporean, Permanent Resident or EntrePass holder) gets appointed.
-Incorporation process is online, and involves appointing a filing agent who can submit documents on the online portal BizFile+.
+A nominee director or a regional director (a Singaporean, Permanent Resident, or EntrePass holder) gets appointed in such cases.
+The incorporation process is online and involves selecting a filing agent who can submit documents on the online portal BizFile+.

-Private Limited Company with 1-50 shareholders, is the most preferred form of incorporation in Singapore due to the ease it provides in raising funds for expansion.
-Minimum requirements include 1 local director and tax rate ranges from 0-17%.
+Private Limited Company with 1-50 shareholders is the most preferred form of incorporation in Singapore due to its ease in raising funds for expansion.
+Minimum requirements include one local director, and the tax rate ranges from 0-17%.

-This is the most beneficial form of incorporation.
+A subsidiary company is the most beneficial form of incorporation.
 In setting up a subsidiary company, the parent company enjoys 100% ownership with liability limited to its share capital.
-For setting up a subsidiary company, it’s mandatory to have one director who is a Singapore citizen while others can hold an employment pass.
+Setting up a subsidiary company is mandatory to have one director who is a Singapore citizen while others can hold an employment pass.

-A company established for over 3 years with turnover exceeding S$250000 can establish a representative office to conduct business research.
+A company established for over three years with turnover exceeding S$250000 can appoint a representative office to conduct business research.
 A RO can hire a maximum of 5 employees.
 The legal existence of a RO is not separate from its parent company.

 Central Business District (CBD) is a popular spot for major co-working spaces.
 A hot desk for each person costs around S$400/month, whereas a dedicated desk costs around S$ 600/month.
 Serviced office spaces can cost around S$700-1000 per person/month.
-Low cost co-working spaces are accessible if we travel away from the CBD.
-Co-working space cost can also cover 24/7 office access, member only mentor programs, meeting rooms and complimentary cost of parking.
+Low-cost co-working spaces are accessible if we travel away from the CBD.
+Co-working space costs can also cover 24/7 office access, member-only mentor programs, meeting rooms, and the complimentary cost of parking.
 Virtual offices in Singapore start from S$ 9-10 per month.
-The cost includes an office address, free daily mail alerts via email or self collection whichever is feasible.
+The cost includes an office address, free daily mail alerts via email, or self-collection, whichever is feasible.

-GST rate is at 7% on supply of goods and services and is likely to increase to 9% between 2021-2025.
-Companies with turnover exceeding 1 million/year have to get a 10 digit GST number registrations & file returns monthly/quarterly.
-Zero rate GST gets levied on export of goods and international services.
+GST rate is at 7% on the supply of goods and services and is likely to increase to 9% between 2021-2025.
+Companies with turnover exceeding 1 million/year have to get a ten-digit GST number registrations & file returns monthly/quarterly.
+Zero rate GST gets levied on the export of goods and international services.
 Foreign companies must appoint local agents to register and take care of GST formalities via myTax Portal.
-Penalties for GST can range from 100% to 300% of tax along with jail sentences.
+Penalties for GST can range from 100% to 300% of tax, along with jail sentences.
 IRAS may levy a penalty of 5% tax for late payments.

-Both resident and non-resident companies get taxed on income generated from Singapore and on income generated from around the world when remitted to Singapore.
-While a flat tax rate of 17% gets levied on corporate income, startups if qualified can enjoy following exemptions:
+Both resident and non-resident companies get taxed on income generated from Singapore and on revenue generated worldwide when remitted to Singapore.
+While a flat tax rate of 17% gets levied on corporate income, startups, if qualified, can enjoy the following exemptions:

-Foreign professionals, earning at least S$3900, are eligible to work and travel in Singapore.
-An employment pass gets issued for 1-2 years basis their age, salary, qualifications, roles and responsibilities of the applicant.
-High earning employment pass holders can also apply for a personalised employment pass that offers greater flexibility.
-Starting a business in Singapore as a foreigner requires you to apply for an EntrePass.
+Foreign professionals earning at least S$3900 are eligible to work and travel in Singapore.
+An employment pass gets issued for 1-2 years based on their age, salary, qualifications, roles, and responsibilities of the applicant.
+High-earning employment pass holders can also apply for a personalized employment pass that offers greater flexibility—starting a business in Singapore as a foreigner requires you to apply for an EntrePass.